DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

 - Only heat the floor you stand on.
-There is no point running mats under a fitted kitchen or the bath.
+There is no point running mats under a fitted kitchen or the bath, so measure the walked-on area properly before anyone prices the job.

-- Have the mat fitted at the same time as new tiles so you pay for the floor prep once.
+- Have the mat fitted at the same time as new tiles so you pay for the floor prep once rather than ripping tiles up twice.

-- Get three quotes covering the mat, thermostat and the electrician's connection so nothing is hidden.
+- Get three quotes covering the mat, thermostat and the electrician's connection so nothing is hidden in a single lump-sum figure.

 Common questions